-- (3) The Deputy Director may determine not to issue curtailment orders, to issue curtailment orders to a smaller priority grouping described in section 875.5, or to suspend curtailment orders already issued in order of priority as described in section 875.5, as applicable, using information provided by the California Department of Fish and Wildlife described in section 875.1(c)(1)(B)-(D) or 875.1(c)(2)(B)-(D), as well as other information that could affect the need for curtailments to meet minimum flow needs for fisheries purposes, including weather forecasting, the need for flows to ramp up or down, the contributions of voluntary flow measures, and future flow needs. - (4) Curtailment orders and subsequent addenda issued under any prior version of this article shall not require reissuance or further action to remain effective under this amended regulation.
-Likewise, any petitions, certifications, or approvals of exceptions to curtailment under sections 875.1, 875.2, 875.3 shall not require further action under this amended regulation to remain effective. - (c) Drought Emergency Minimum Flows are as specified below. - (1) Scott River.
+- (3) The Deputy Director may determine not to issue curtailment orders, to issue curtailment orders to a smaller priority grouping described in section 875.5, or to suspend curtailment orders already issued in order of priority as described in section 875.5, as applicable, using information provided by the California Department of Fish and Wildlife described in section 875.1(c)(1)(B)-(D) or 875.1(c)(2)(B)-(D), as well as other information that could affect the need for curtailments to meet minimum flow needs for fisheries purposes, including weather forecasting, the need for flows to ramp up or down, the contributions of voluntary flow measures, and future flow needs. - (4) Curtailment orders and subsequent addenda issued under this article prior to January 27, 2025 shall not require reissuance or further action to remain effective under this amended regulation.
+Any petitions, certifications, or approvals of exceptions to curtailment under sections 875.1, 875.2, 875.3 issued prior to January 27, 2025 shall not require further action under this amended regulation to remain effective. - (c) Drought Emergency Minimum Flows are as specified below. - (1) Scott River.
 The Scott River enters the Klamath River at United States Geological Survey River Mile 145.1. - (A) As measured in cubic feet per second at United States Geological Survey gage 11519500 located downstream of the city of Fort Jones at the northern end of Scott Valley (Scott River Mile 21), the natural flow of the system up to the following amounts: